Dying Light The Beast: Should You Use DX11 or DX12?

 DX11 API on Dying Light The Beast

-Dying Light The Beast – Monastery Rendered using DX11 API, outputting 40 FPS in this scene, and with low GPU usage (Image via Techland)
+Dying Light The Beast: Monastery Rendered using DX11 API, outputting 40 FPS in this scene, and with low GPU usage (Image via Techland)

 Dying Light The Beast is built using Techland’s in-house C-engine.
 This time, the game’s developers customized the engine to leverage advanced rasterization techniques without compromising performance.

 Technically, the game is well optimized on PC and runs very well on entry-level cards.
 However, using DX11 on a high-end modern system literally halves the frame rate.
 Not only that, but it also unnecessarily spikes CPU usage.
-The game actively warns against using DX11 only if there are severe performance issues, such as modern API support being entirely missing from your GPU.
+The game actively warns against using DX11 only if there are severe performance issues, such as modern API support being entirely missing from a GPU.

 The system we tested consists of an Intel Core i5-13600K and an RTX 4070 Ti.
-With the very high settings, as shown in the picture above, 40 FPS with DX11, the actual frame rate that DX12 offers is around 75 FPS (with DLAA) and 80 FPS (with TAAU).
+With the very high settings, as shown in the picture above, 40 FPS with DX11.
+The actual frame rate that DX12 offers is around 75 FPS (with DLAA) and 80 FPS (with TAAU).

 Asynchronous Compute